Gary Hill: Life chronology

 1981 Returns to Barrytown, New York and begins work on Primarily Speaking.
 Visits the West Coast for the summer and renews interest in surfing.
 Recipient of a Rockefeller Video Artist Fellowship.

 1982-83 Teaches at the summer graduate program at Bard College, Annandale-on-Hudson, New York.
 Invited to the American Center in Paris for a videotape retrospective and meets Anne Angelini, who later performs in several works.
 Influenced by readings of Gregory Bateson's Steps to an Ecology of Mind and John C. Lilly's Center of the Cyclone and The Scientist.

 1984 Moves to Kamakura, Japan supported by a Japan/U.S. Exchange Fellowship and there marries Katherine Bourbonais.
 Returns to Barrytown, New York for the summer and produces Why Do Things get in a Muddle?
 (Come On Petunia) with his wife and Charles Stein performing (in the Quasha Stained Glass Studio).

 1985 Returns to Japan to live and work in Tokyo.
 Meets Kyogan Master Don Kenny who performs along with Kathy Bourbonais in URA ARU (the backside exists).
 As artist-in-residence at SONY in Hon Atsugi, completes the first edit of the work.

 Moves to Seattle, Washington and establishes a video program at Cornish College of the Arts.

 1986 Birth of daughter, Anastasia.
 First encounter with the writings of Maurice Blanchot, specifically Thomas the Obscure, which he draws upon for the installation In Situ.
 Recipient of a Guggenheim Fellowship.

 1987 Commissioned by the Museum of Contemporary Art, Los Angeles, California, and exhibits CRUX as a "performance installation" in the auditorium.
-Visiting artist at the California Institute for the Arts, Valencia, Santa Clarita.
+Visiting artist at the California Institute of the Arts, Valencia, Santa Clarita.

 1988 Completes Incidence of Catastrophe, also inspired by Blanchot's Thomas the Obscure, which receives first prize at the World Wide Video Festival in The Hague and at the Montreal Independent Film and Video Festival.

 Travels to Paris for six months as a National Endowment for the Arts Exchange Fellow and is commissioned by the Musée national d'art moderne, Centre Georges Pompidou to produce a new work.
 In the first major collaboration with George Quasha, adapts selected Gnostic texts and eventually produces the installation Disturbance (among the jars).
 Meets Jacques Derrida who plays a central figure in the piece.

 1989 Produces Site Recite (a prologue), commissioned for Spanish Television as part of the series El Arte del Video.

 1991 Exhibits the video installation series And Sat Down Beside Her at Galerie des Archives in Paris.
 Again, fragments of Blanchot's writings appear, as well as Anne Angelini who performs for the work (and meets "Anne" in Thomas the Obscure).
 The Museum of Modern Art, New York, exhibits Inasmuch as It Is Always Already Taking Place.